johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 If the transport signal is present in the Additional section, it may or may not be possible to validate it (if it has a DNSSEC signature).

 This is necessary to bee able to trust more sensitive signals.
-A positive signal inserted by an on-path attacker (eg. claiming DoQ support when this is false) would not be catastrophic.
-However, a false negative alpn="-do53" signal (eg. claiming no Do53 support while such support is present) would be potentially catastrophic.
+An upgrading signal such as alpt="doq" inserted by an on-path attacker would not be catastrophic.
+However, a spoofed alpn="-do53" signal (eg. claiming no Do53 support while such support is present) would be potentially catastrophic.
 For this reason (ability to trust more sensitive signals) the connection between resolver and authoritative server must be in Validated Mode.

-# Appendix B. SVCB ALPN Negative Tokens
+# Appendix B. SVCB ALPN -do53 TOKEN

 This appendix defines a presentation-time extension to the SVCB "alpn" parameter that allows an authoritative nameserver to signal explicit